 Unusual Options Activity Insight: DiDi Global

-DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Thursday.
-The stock price moved down to $10.49 following the option alert.
+DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $8.93 following the option alert.

 - Option Type: SWEEP